 Several types of scoliosis exist:

 Structural (Idiopathic) scoliosis has genetic roots.
 A family history of scoliosis, particularly along the female side can increase your likelihood of having it by up to 20%.
 Idiopathic scoliosis usually develops in early adolescence between the ages of 11-14, with a higher incidence occurring in females than males (10:1).
 Progression of scoliosis is also more common in females than males.
-If left undiagnosed and untreated in adolescence, the curvature in the spine can progress.
+If left undiagnosed and untreated in adolescence, the curvature of the spine can progress.

 Functional scoliosis can develop in adulthood, often in response to an injury or repetitive practice of asymmetrical activities (i.e. tennis, golf swing etc).
-It is a curvature in the spine that has formed from overuse of muscles on one side of the side and under use of muscles on the reciprocal side.
+It is a curvature of the spine that has formed from overuse of muscles on one side of the side and underuse of muscles on the reciprocal side.
 Since it is muscular based, it can reverse with appropriate treatment and exercise.

-Pathology-related scoliosis can arise in people with neuromuscular disease such as muscular dystrophy or in response to a severe injury to the spinal cord such as quadriplegia.
+Pathology-related scoliosis can arise in people with a neuromuscular disease such as muscular dystrophy or in response to a severe injury to the spinal cord such as quadriplegia.

 What are the Symptoms of Scoliosis?

 Physical signs in children after the age of 8 that parents should suspect is scoliosis:

 Contrary to common belief, scoliosis does not result from poor posture.
-However, it can progress to a more sever curve as a result or poor posture of weak spinal muscles.
+However, it can progress to a more severe curve as a result of a poor posture of weak spinal muscles.

 How is Scoliosis Diagnosed?

 Checking for scoliosis is normally undertaken during a routine clinical examination by your physiotherapist or doctor.

 Your physiotherapist will examine your spine, shoulders, rib cage, pelvis, legs and feet for abnormalities and asymmetry.
-If they suspect a significant scoliosis, they will arrange for X-rays to confirm your cobb angle - or severity of scoliosis.
+If they suspect significant scoliosis, they will arrange for X-rays to confirm your cobb angle - or severity of scoliosis.